Capitol Police rejected offers of federal help to quell mob

 On far-right message boards and in pro-Trump circles, plans were being made.

-The leader of the far-right extremist-group Proud Boys was arrested coming into the nation’s capital this week on a weapons charge for carrying empty high-capacity magazines emblazoned with their logo.
-He admitted to police that he made statements about rioting in the District of Columbia, local officials said.
+The leader of the far-right extremist group Proud Boys was arrested coming into the nation’s capital this week on a weapons charge for carrying empty high-capacity magazines emblazoned with their logo.
+He admitted to police that he had made statements about rioting in Washington, local officials said.

 “Was there a structural feeling that well, these are a bunch of conservatives, they’re not going to do anything like this?
 Quite possibly,” Davis said.
 “That’s where the racial component to this comes into play in my mind.
 Was there a lack of urgency or a sense that this could never happen with this crowd?
 Is that possible?
 Absolutely.”